jchai002/choir-justice-supplies/au/en/ooma-office-for-wework-faq.markdown

 ## Does Ooma offer discounted international calling rates?

-Ooma Office offers an exclusive calling plan that gives you discounted pricing on international calling.
+Ooma Office offers an exclusive calling plan that gives you discounted pricing on international calling for A$11.00 per month.
+The plan applies to calls made by all Ooma Office users on the account.

+You can check out our international rates with and without the calling plan [here](http://www.ooma.com/au/).

 ## Does Ooma Office for WeWork have additional services available for purchase?